vert-x/mod-mongo-persistor/README.md

 Where `message` is an error message.

 ### writeConcern

-save, update and delete operations have an optional field called "writeConcern".
-Setting this property in your request change the "consistency" or that operation.
+The operations save, update and delete have an optional field called "writeConcern".
+Setting this property in your request changes the "consistency" of that operation.

-This allows each call/use case to overwrite the db's default WriteConcern setting.
+This allows each call case to overwrite the db's default WriteConcern setting.

 Since certain use cases might need more or less consistency than the databases default setting.

-By default MongoDB sets the database to the least restrictive async call and forget WriteConcern, which can lead to data loss.
+By default MongoDB sets the database to the least restrictive value which can lead to data loss on failure of the system.

-By being able to set it to a higher setting you can get to your eventual consistency.
+By being able to set it to a higher setting you can get to your required consistency.

-The property is "writeConcern" and can be set to any of the constant names in the Java MongoDB Driver WriteConcern class as a String.
+The property is "write_concern" and can be set to any of the constant names in the Java MongoDB Driver WriteConcern class as a String.

 WriteConcern has a valueOf method that takes that String and converts it to a fully configured WriteConcern class.